-Location is one of the primary differences.
 Crunchyroll is available in over 170 countries.
 You can access the site from all those locations and start watching.
 However, the content is geo-restricted, so you will find the content depending on your region.

-VRV is only available in the US right now.
-If you try to access VRV from somewhere else, you get the unavailable message.
+VRV is only available in the US.
+If you try to access VRV somewhere else, you get the unavailable message.

-- VRV Select: Some popular handpicked movies by the VRV company.
+- VRV Select: Some popular handpicked movies by VRV.

-If you subscribe to the premium plan on VRV, you automatically subscribe to the Crunchyroll Fan (starter) plan because everything you find on Crunchyroll is also available VRV, and the latest shows are published on both simultaneously.
+If you subscribe to the premium plan of VRV, you automatically subscribe to the Crunchyroll Fan Plan ($7.99/mo).

-Both support the most common platforms.
 Crunchyroll is available on more platforms than VRV.
-The table below compares the platforms.
+The table below compares the supported devices.

 Amazon Fire TV

-The website of Crunchyroll, compared to VRV, reminds you of 2005 when the internet was still developing.
-The app on most of the devices come with a sleek design.
+The website of Crunchyroll reminds you of 2005 when the internet was still developing.
+The app on most devices comes with a sleek design.
 A new interface is in the beta version, but the release date is not yet announced.

-The VRV website as well as apps come with a nice and easy to use interface.
+The VRV website, as well as its apps, have a friendly and easy-to-use interface.

 VRV also shows the same ads, but not six times.
 The average video ad count on VRV is 3 to 4.